SoftwareAG/cumulocity-examples/lora-codec-lansitec/readme.md

 ## Introduction

-Cumulocity IoT has the ability to integrate LPWAN devices via LPWAN agents.
-Supported list of LPWAN agents. (https://cumulocity.com/guides/protocol-integration/overview/)
+Cumulocity IoT has the ability to integrate LPWAN devices via LPWAN agents, for a list of all supported LPWAN agents see the [Protocol integration guide] (https://cumulocity.com/guides/protocol-integration/overview/).

-In the following, we describe how to implement a custom codec microservice for implementing LPWAN device specific codec for decoding and encoding the device payload.
+The following section explains how to implement a custom codec microservice for implementing LPWAN device specific codec for decoding and encoding the device payload.

 ## Codec Workflow

-We have to deploy the codec microservice into Cumulocity where the codec microservice creates the device types with the list of supported device models.
+First you need to deploy the codec microservice into Cumulocity IoT where the codec microservice creates the device types with the list of supported device models.

 #### The REST endpoint: /decode

-LPWAN codec microservice automatically exposes one REST endpoint using the path */decode*
+LPWAN codec microservice automatically exposes one REST endpoint using the path */decode*.

 #### Request JSON body format

-Following is the request JSON input accepted by the /decode endpoint:
+Below you see the request JSON input accepted by the /decode endpoint:

 ```
 {